Heads of College of Science

-Professor Yang oversees the operation of the college.
+Professor YU oversees the operation of the college.
 He is in charge of planning and development, major projects and finance.

 Professor He is in charge of teaching, human resources and talents.

 He is a Chair Professor and Head of the Department of Physics (concurrently).
 He won the second prize of the Natural Science Award by the Ministry of Education.
 His research interests include transmission electron microscopy, thermoelectric materials, and structure and property relationship.
-He has published more than 160 papers with citations over 12,000 times, and his H-index reached 79.
+He has published more than 250 papers with citations over 27,000 times, and his H-index reached 79.
 More than 10 state-level research projects have been finished under his supervision.

 Prof. ZHANG is a Foreign Academician of Russian Academy of Engineering, Chair Professor of Department of Chemistry, Director of the Pingshan Institute of Biomedicine, and an awardee of the National Science Fund for Distinguished Young Scholars.
-His research interest lies in coordination chemistry and organometallic chemistry.
-Prof. Zhang has published more than 350 papers.
+His research covers coordination chemistry and organometallic chemistry, which brought out more than 400 papers.
 His articles have been cited for more than 15,000 times with the H index of 75.
-He also won the Arthur C. Cope Scholar Prize of the American Chemical Society.

 Heads of Departments and Research Institutes of College of Science